Resolving Conflicts in Game Development Projects

 Now, as we’ve said, conflicts mainly arise when you don’t pay attention to the edits the rest of the team might have made in your absence.
 Which means that, to avoid conflicts as much as possible, in most VCS, you need to:

-• Modularise everything you can - use prefabs and sub-scenes to allow multiple designers to modify the project without them touching the same file, chop your scripts in a logical way to let developers progress on multiple features in parallel…
+• Modularize everything you can - use prefabs and sub-scenes to allow multiple designers to modify the project without them touching the same file, chop your scripts in a logical way to let developers progress on multiple features in parallel…

 • Communicate with the rest of the team!
 This is still the best way to avoid conflicts :)